 There are two sources of on-line information about the VLBA.
-First, there is a simple information system, VLAIS, on the Zia computer system at the AOC.
-Access to this system is by Internet (address 146.88.1.4) or through the NRAO Socorro terminal switch (+1-505-835-7010).
-At the login message for Zia type vlais (no password required).
+First, there is a simple ASCII information system, vlais, on the Zia computer system at the AOC.
+Access to this system is by Internet address 146.88.1.4 or through the NRAO Socorro terminal switch (+1-505-835-7010).
+At the login message for Zia type "vlais"; no password is required for this captive account.
 A menu will list the major categories available.
-Choose VLBA to get to the VLBA specific information.
+Choose VLBA to get to the

-Second, NRAO-wide information is available via the NCSA Mosaic program.
-If you have mosaic available locally, use the URL http://info.aoc.nrao.edu/ to point towards the NRAO Home Page.
-VLBA and AOC specific information are available from the Home Page.
+VLBA specific information.
+Second, NRAO-wide information is available via the WWW using a browser like Mosaic or Netscape.
+Use the URL http://info.aoc.nrao.edu/ to point towards the NRAO home page, which offers easy selection of the VLBA home page.